 With its “perfectly prepared and delicately flavoured dishes”, Nathan Outlaw’s Knightsbridge outpost lives up to his renown for “truly excellent and creative fish cuisine” and ranks amongst the UK’s best in that respect.
 The location, near the back of Harrods, is a “small” hotel dining room that has for decades divided opinion: to fans “smart” and “sophisticated”, but to others “lacking some character”; although the “excellent service” from the current team helps boost its appeal.
 Chef Andrew Sawyer succeeded Tom Brown (who left to found Cornerstone) in late 2017, and though a small minority of reporters feel “the food has gone downhill” as a result, ratings here actually strengthened across the board this year.

 Restaurant at The Capital Hotel offers great true English hospitality from the exquisite service of the front of house team.
-Under the expert direction of our new head chef, Pol Gobert, the restaurant aims to showcase the finest British-inspired cuisine using local and seasonal ingredients sourced from small, trusted suppliers and farmers.
+Under the expert direction of our new head chef, Chris Prow, the restaurant aims to showcase the finest British-inspired cuisine using local and seasonal ingredients sourced from small, trusted suppliers and farmers.